top of page

 Dr Fry's Handwriting

 The 'first letter' Catcott ever received regarding Rowley is dated 25 September 1770.
-The taller of the two images is the original in the hand of Dr Fry.
+Dr Fry's handwriting.

-The first letter from Fry to Catcott is dated 25 September 1770, 31 days after the death of Chatterton and, according to Catcott, it was the first letter he ever received enquiring about Rowley.
+According to George Catcott, the first letter he ever received enquiring about Rowley was from Dr Fry, and is dated 25 September 1770, 31 days after the death of Chatterton.
 The letter clearly shows that Catcott must have been communicating with Dr Fry as early as the end of August, 1770.
 So, Catcott either sent the two books and various manuscripts (mentioned in the letter) to Fry when he was in Hotwells, Bristol, or he posted them to Dr Fry at Oxford.
 In fact Hotwells is a close enough walk from anywhere in central Bristol, and Catcott would have been able to hand them to Fry personally and not 'send' them, which leads me to believe that if they were sent anywhere, it was to Oxford.
 Although, Meyerstein, in contradiction, has a note that Fry, having heard that Chatterton had died, called on 'Barrett and George Catcott' and 'received specimens of Rowley poems, "transcripts" in Chatterton's writing, promising to return them after making a glossary.'
 I am still looking for the source of Meyerstein's information, so this is to be updated in due course.

 Either way, Catcott is certainly not wasting any time now that Dr Fry has been hooked, and Dr Fry, by his actions, is validating Rowley and increasing the value of Catcott's Rowley collection.
 The hubbub and interest around Rowley is high and it seems that George can sell as many transcripts as he can make - he doesn't need to sell the ‘original's.'
 That time will come in 1776 when he is instrumental in Tyrwhitt's 1777 edition of 'Rowley's' Poems.